8 Important Steps If You Want To Start a Car Rental Business

 6. Secure Your Fleet of Vehicles

-Your car rental business needs cars to operate.
+Your car rental business needs a car fleet to operate.
 The two primary ways to procure vehicles are to either purchase them or lease them.

-Purchasing is the more costly of the two options for obvious reasons.
+Purchasing is the more costly of the two options for car rental businesses for obvious reasons.
+You'll need to make sure you take into account the cost of your business auto loan when setting your prices to ensure you get your car rental business profitable.
 You can buy cars from:

-- Car dealers - Remember to only go to a car lot if you already know what to buy and its worth.
+- Car dealers - Remember to only go to a car lot if you already know what to buy and its worth (and if you happen to be a salesperson - be sure to check out our guide to car dealer SEO).
 If you're taking out a loan, put a down payment of at least 20%.
 This way, you get reasonable interest rates.
 Also, don't purchase add-ons like gap insurance or extended warranties.

 - Other consumers - Visit buy-and-sell sites to connect with local car sellers.
 You'll likely be buying used cars, so be sure to arm yourself with the right knowledge to get the best bang for your buck.